ineedmore-coffee/cookbook/README.md

 📓 Think of it as a **cookbook for nerds**.

 **Fork Notes:** This fork is primarily intended for my personal use, and as a result has some changes and stuff trimmed off from the original.
 This includes rsync deployment and GitHub Actions code, as well as parts of the README.
 This fork also strips out all webfonts, and changes other included assets to be lighter and come closer to the principles outlined [here](https://referi.ineedmore.coffee).
 You're likely better served by the original project in [this repository](https://github.com/doersino/nyum).
-For more information on this fork, check out [the blog post about it](https://ineedmore.coffee/future-link).
+For more information on this fork, check out [the blog post about it](https://ineedmore.coffee/trimming-nyum).

 ## Usage

 ### Initial Setup

-Initial setup is pretty simple.
-The only dependency is [Pandoc](https://pandoc.org) version >2.8 (as well as [Python 3](https://www.python.org/) if you want to use `make test`).
+Initial setup is pretty simple, thanks to the power of Nix!
+To start, [install Nix](https://nixos.org/download.html).
 From there, the only things that need to be done are to fork/clone this repository, potentially clear out the `recipes/` and `docs/` directories to clear out the demo data, and go through `config.yaml` to configure the necessary settings.

 To get it deployed on GitHub Pages, the best approach is to simply configure GitHub Pages to deploy from the `docs/` folder, which the script deploys to expressly because GitHub artificially limits Pages to only be able to deploy from the root of a repository or the `docs/` folder.